 Spielberg is a master storyteller, as almost everybody in the world will attest to.
 Some of his films have fared better than others, but it’s an undeniable fact that the man knows how to pull an audience along with him for the ride.

-I think we’re so desensitized now by the fact that every time a battle sequence is filmed these days, most directors will emulate Spielberg and cinematographer Janusz Kaminski’s style.
+We’re so desensitized now by the fact that every time a battle sequence is filmed these days, most directors will emulate Spielberg and cinematographer Janusz Kaminski’s style.
 The super-crisp, jagged technique employed by Kaminski here is a defining moment in cinema.
 Since then, any time you have a battle, you have to film it like they did in Saving Private Ryan.
 Spielberg also amped up the tension by de-saturating the film stock of most of its color, perhaps in a similar vein to shooting in black and white like he did on Schindler’s List.
 Others have come and gone trying to get their films to look as frenetic and stylish.
 But the fact remains that Spielberg did it first, and revolutionized the way we see battles unfold on screen.

 The Thin Red Line, meanwhile, takes its visuals from a more sumptuous style: the wide-screen film format perfectly encompasses the look that Malick was going for in his exploration of the beauty of Guadalcanal.
 The film is visually impressive.
 Cinematographer John Toll’s brilliant hues and textures leap off the screen in what is essentially a three-hour postcard of tropical islands.
 And the expected battle sequences, scattered primarily in the center of this epic film, are beautifully rendered.